Never Trump movement: Developments following the 2016 election

+Impeachment

-As the impeachment inquiry against Donald Trump was ongoing, Trump has publicly characterized the witnesses in the inquiry as Never Trumpers in an effort to discredit them.
+In 2019, details emerged about Trump's efforts to pressure the Ukrainian government to investigate the Biden family to help Trump's re-election campaign.
+Democrats initiated an impeachment inquiry against Donald Trump, but, in what was a "final blow" to some Never Trumpers, Republicans were unmoved by the evidence and largely stood by Trump, leading Never Trumpers to migrate to the Democratic Party.
+Trump reacted by publicly characterized the witnesses in the inquiry as Never Trumpers in an effort to discredit them.
 In unsubstantiated statements, he has also specifically accused Ambassador to Ukraine William Taylor, National Security Council official Lt.
 Col. Alexander Vindman, Deputy Assistant Secretary of State for European and Eurasian Affairs George Kent, and State Department official Jennifer Williams of being Never Trumpers.
-When asked by Democratic House Representatives during the public impeachment hearings, George Kent, William Taylor, former Ambassador Marie Yovanovitch, Lt.
-Col. Alexander Vindman, and Jennifer Williams all rejected the notion that they themselves were Never Trumpers.
+When asked by Democratic House Representatives during the public impeachment hearings, Taylor, Vindman, Kent, and Williams, as well as former Ambassador Marie Yovanovitch, all denied being Never Trumpers.

-On October 23, 2019, Trump addressed the Never Trump Republicans on his Twitter account with the following tweet: "The Never Trumper Republicans, though on respirators with not many left, are in certain ways worse and more dangerous for our Country than the Do Nothing Democrats.
+On October 23, 2019, Trump tweeted: "The Never Trumper Republicans, though on respirators with not many left, are in certain ways worse and more dangerous for our Country than the Do Nothing Democrats.
 Watch out for them, they are human scum!"

+2020 election

-In 2019, former North Carolina Supreme Court Justice Robert F. Orr co-founded the National Republicans, who support the views of Ronald Reagan and George H. W. Bush.
+Following Trump's election in November 2016, some in the movement refocused their efforts on defeating Trump in 2020.
+In 2019, Kelly A. Hyman, wrote the book Top Ten Reasons to Dump Trump in 2020.
+Also in 2019, former North Carolina Supreme Court Justice Robert F. Orr co-founded the National Republicans, who support the views of Ronald Reagan and George H. W. Bush.

 Evan McMullin, who ran for president in 2016, started the group Republicans for a New President, which held The Convention on Founding Principles at the same time as the 2020 Republican National Convention.
 The alternative event, which included principal members of Republicans for the Rule of Law and The Lincoln Project, was primarily a virtual event due to the COVID-19 pandemic.

+Numerous pundits, journalists and politicians speculated that President Donald Trump might face a significant Republican primary challenger in 2020 because of his historic unpopularity in polls, his association with allegations of Russian interference in the 2016 United States elections, his impeachment, and his support of unpopular policies.

+In popular culture, political bumper stickers and yard signs expressed views like "Anyone But Trump" and "Any Functioning Adult".

+After rejoining the Republican Party in January 2019, former Republican governor of Massachusetts and 2016 Libertarian vice presidential nominee Bill Weld announced the formation of a 2020 presidential exploratory committee on February 15, 2019.
+Weld announced his 2020 presidential candidacy on April 15, 2019.
+Weld was considered a long-shot challenger because of Trump's popularity with Republicans; furthermore, Weld's views on abortion rights, gay marriage, marijuana legalization, and other issues conflict with socially conservative positions dominant in the modern Republican party.
+Weld withdrew from the race on March 18, 2020, after Trump earned enough delegates to secure the nomination.